 What is feng shui?

 The term feng shui gets thrown around a lot to describe things that have a soothing effect, but the practice of feng shui goes so much deeper.
-It’s actually the ancient Chinese version of geomancy, the practice of using the earth’s energy to place structures and buildings to promote good fortune. feng shui bedroom plants “Feng shui is an ancient Chinese art of moving energy, or chi, in order to create harmonious surroundings that enhance the balance of yin and yang energy both within a person and their surroundings,” explains feng shui expert Michelle Cromer.
+It’s actually the ancient Chinese version of geomancy, the practice of using the earth’s energy to place structures and buildings to promote good fortune.
+“Feng shui is an ancient Chinese art of moving energy, or chi, in order to create harmonious surroundings that enhance the balance of yin and yang energy both within a person and their surroundings,” explains feng shui expert Michelle Cromer.
 Western feng shui has evolved over the centuries, Cromer says.
 Four thousand years ago, she explains, “the classical practice of feng shui was an outward-to-in approach emphasizing environmental aesthetics like geography and topography.
 But Western feng shui has simplified the process into tangible results.”

 How to Create a Feng Shui Bedroom

 According to the Bureau of Labor Statistics, Americans spend almost 10 hours per day on personal care, including sleep.
 That’s at least one-third of your day!
 Between snoozing, getting busy, and relaxing, though, we probably spend much more than a third of the day in our sleeping space, which is why creating a feng shui bedroom is so worthwhile, even if you can’t feng shui your whole home.
 “In feng shui, chi, or energy, enters and exits through all of the windows and doors of any space,” says Cromer.
 Before designing any feng shui bedroom layout, you’ll want to take note of where your bedroom doors and windows are located.
 Their location will make a big difference in how you position your bed, which is the most important aspect of a feng shui bedroom.
+How you position your bed is the most important aspect of a feng shui bedroom.

 Place your bed in a commanding position.